risawitama/verbose-potato/README.md

-## Waking up this morning was an eye-opening experience.
+## My cat was just sick on the carpet, I don’t think it’s feline well.